hnakamur/FormatLink-Firefox/README.md

-# Format Link for Chrome
+# Format Link for Firefox

 ## Why do I need it?
-To format the link of the active tab instantly to use in Markdown, Textile or other formats.
+To format the link of the active tab instantly to use in Markdown, reST, HTML, Text, Textile or other formats.

 ## How to use
 Press the toolbar icon of "Format Link".
 When a popup opens, texts are automatically copied to the clipboard.